 STVM continues to remember the real meaning of Christmas during its 36th annual Adopt-a-Family collection.
 This giving season, 25 families will be sponsored by the STVM community through these local organizations/institutions:

 - St. Vincent de Paul Society

-Homerooms are provided with wish lists from a family or part of a family.
+Mentor groups are provided with wish lists from a family or part of a family.
 Members of the STVM community are welcome to contribute to this long-standing tradition.
-Gift cards and/or monetary donations are requested.
-Contact STVM Campus Minister Christine Spinner at firstname.lastname@example.org for more information.
+Due to COVID-19 regulations, the procedure for Adopt-a-Family had to be altered.
+This year, we are asking for monetary donations or gift cards.
+Use the link below to give quickly and easily online directly to Adopt-a-Family or contact STVM Campus Minister Christine Spinner at firstname.lastname@example.org for more information.

 The STVM Adopt-A-Family Story

 In 1984, Mrs. Luanne Richardson, a STVM Social Studies teacher, was approached by a couple students in her senior homeroom who wanted to “do something nice” for a family that might be struggling during the Christmas season.
 They knew that they would be having wonderful a Christmas with their own families and wanted to do the same for some other area family that might be having a difficult time providing such an experience for their children.
 So, Mrs. Richardson decided to contact St. Vincent Parish across the street and ask if there might be a family that her homeroom could “adopt” and help provide some food, gifts, and other essentials.
 Students in the homeroom gathered clothing, toys and personal items, wrapped them in festive Christmas wrap and delivered them with the help of St. Vincent Church personnel.
 That family definitely had a much brighter Christmas that year.